smarter-project/hydra/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/hydra)](https://artifacthub.io/packages/search?repo=hydra)

-Hydra provides an isolated environment to run containers.
-The isolated containers run in a single VMi managed by an instance of containerd.
-Csi-grpc-proxy is used to enable access to containerd via a TCP connection.
-It also provides a way to install crismux that enables kubelet to talk to multiple containerd instances.
-Each containerd is responsible for a runtime class in kubernetes.
-Default runtime class containers run in the containerd local to the node and nelly runtime class containers run inside the VM.
+Hydra allows emulatoion of IoT devices that provides one or two isolated enviroments, both running linux.
+Each enviroment runs in a seperate VM providing independent resource anf configuration management.
+Each enviroment is expected to run containers.
+The emulated "host" enviroment runs a debian cloud image where k3s, crismux and containerd are installed and configured.
+The "isolated" enciroment runs either a debian cloud image with containerd, or a rimdworkspace image.
+The "isolated" enviroment is designed to be managed by a "host" enviroment.
+The "isolated" enviroment runs a proxy enabling TCP access to containerd (csi-grpc-proxy).
+Even though the "host and isolated environment are configured to work together, they can be started and used seepratedly, any.

 Hydra is composed by two separate modules: isolated-vm and add-crismux.
 Isolated-vm starts a VM with desired properties.
-Isolated-vm can be used as stand-alone by directly running start-vm.sh script on MacOS/Linux, as docker container or run using a helm chart.
+Isolated-vm can be used as stand-alone by directly running start-vm.sh script or using auxiliary scripts that configures start-vm.sh for a specific use, as docker container or run using a helm chart.
 The second module install crismux in a k3s/k8s installation.
 It also installs a "nelly" runtime class.
 This runtime class will direct kubelet to use the isolated VM to run the container instead of running it on the host.

 Isolated-vm VM utilizes KVM or HVF acceleration if available.